ASCWG-2023/deepdive/README.md

 1. **User Registration**:
     - Easy registration process for new users, guiding them step-by-step.
     - We prioritize user data protection.
-Passwords are securely encrypted using AES-128-cbc encryption before storage, ensuring the utmost security of user credentials.
+Passwords are securely encrypted using AES-128-cbc encryption before storage in table named "users", ensuring the utmost security of user credentials.

 2. **User Login**:
     - Our login system is intuitive.
 Registered users can effortlessly log in with their credentials.